python/mypy/docs/source/runtime_troubles.rst

 String literal types and type comments
 --------------------------------------

-Mypy allows you to add type annotations using ``# type:`` type comments.
+Mypy let you add type annotations using the (now deprecated) ``# type:`` type comment syntax.
+These were required with Python versions older than 3.6, since they didn't have full native support type annotations.
+Example:
-For example:

 .. code-block:: python